ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 #### From _The Courier (Brisbane, Qld. : 1861 - 1864)_

 #### 1862-06-27 &middot; Brisbane, Queensland

 <table style="width: 100%;"><tr><td style="width: 50%">

-the hurricane deck to-day an elderly
-darkey, with a philosophical and
-retrospec-tive cast of countenance,
-squatted upon bib bundle,
-tonstinghimself against the chimney, and
-apparently plunged into a stale of pro-
-found meditation.
-Finding upon inquiry
-that he belonged to the 9th Illinois,
-one of the most gallantly behaved and
-heavy losing regiments at the Fort
-Donnolson battle, and part of which was
-aboard, I began to interrogate him on
 the subject.
 His philosophy was so much
 in the FalstJaffian vein that I will
 give his views in his own words, as near